A reader has lived a frugal life, but now her personal health may affect her personal finances.

 From there, you may end up in a debt management program, which isn’t free but will save you much more than it will cost.
 In the worst case, you can explore bankruptcy.
 You should also consider signing up for a prescription savings plan such as GoodRx which can save you money on prescription drugs.

 The bottom line, Alexandra, is that you’re not alone.
 Even with strong family support, serious illness can make you feel like you’re all by yourself.
-When you add in the financial stress of illness, that loneliness grows.
+When you add in the financial stress of medical debt to illness, that loneliness grows.
 I’m here to tell you: Help is out there, and it’s a phone call away.

 Have a debt question?